captainzero93/ESP32-LaserCounter/README.md

 This project is intended for educational and research purposes only.
 The use of laser jammers or similar devices may be illegal in your jurisdiction.
 Always check and comply with local laws and regulations.
 The creators and contributors of this project are not responsible for any misuse or legal consequences arising from the use of this device.

-## Contributing

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

 ## Release History

 - 0.2.0 (2024-08-14)